We hear it all the time. Over and over again. Women need to make time for themselves.

 - Bake/cook.
 Find a favorite recipe and plan a date with yourself.
 Teaching your kids to cook is awesome but sometimes I like to be alone in the kitchen.

 - Listen to a podcast.
 This is a little new to me.
 There is pretty much something out there for everyone.
 Hunt around, ask your friends.
 Here is a massive list for homeschoolers.

 - Spend time with your Mom.
 Because you’re never too old to need your Mom.
 If you don’t have one, borrow someone else’s.
-Chances are someone somewhere is trying to get rid of there’s for a minute or two. 😉
+Chances are someone somewhere is trying to get rid of their mom for a minute or two. 😉

 - Go for a coffee break, alone or with friends.
 Get out of the house.
 Indulge in a treat you don’t have to hide or share.